+Hey, it’s Rick Kaselj coming to you from Nashville.
+I have another fitness mastermind meeting, and this one is in Tennessee.
 One of the attendees is Eric Allen.
-If you read yesterday’s email, you would know who he is.
+If you read yesterday’s email, you will know who he is.
 Before Eric went to Nashville, he filmed a video for everyone at EFI on the best exercise to prevent injuries.
 You can check out the video and the exercise below.

-Take care and have a great day!
+Take care, and have a great day!

 ~ Rick Kaselj, MS